WillJRoper/willjroper.github.io/virgo/virgo.md

 ## Travel to Campus

-The university provides [comprehensive travel instructions](https://www.sussex.ac.uk/about/directions) for various transport methods.
+The university provides [comprehensive travel instructions](https://www.sussex.ac.uk/about/directions) for every transport method you could imagine.

 ### Specific Instructions: